eavestn/cloud-migration-guidebook/README.md

 #### Focus

+In order to drive strong teams, you must drive focus.
+Strong teams deliver cheap, scalable, extensible, and maintainable software - the software we aim to deliver.
+The problem with software today is that there are too many ways to solve problems.
+Deviation in solution technology choices represent yet more lack of focus for an Engineer: rather than adequately solving a problem, an Engineer ends up focused on something not only unrelated, but avoidable.

+Depth

 #### The Problems With Cheap On-Premises Services

 A friend of mine works in IOT for large corporate offices.
 The problems she and her team solve are enormous.
 A recent endeavor was determining how to enable corporate office spaces to automate efficient climate control without knowing anything about office structure and environment.
 Not small problems.
 She and I disagree about technology all the time.
 She and I got to talking about how much cheaper on-premises services are to run.
 The business function she runs is one of the most profitable.
 I pushed back on her bias for on-premises and immediately she started laying out the solution topography for an on-premises "serverless" function.
 Her solution was nothing ground breaking (AWS does it probably hundres of millions of times a day); just good, simple, accomplishable Engineering.
 If you've been around long enough in Engineering, likely you've had to deploy a server-backed solution that makes intelligent us of its operating environment.